evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-0.md

 ---
 layout: scene
 title:  Dolya
-scene:       0
 beat:   dramatic
-objective:   up
+obj:    up
 ---

 They return to the ruins and the village to look for him.